Curtana – Sword Of Mercy Once Belonged To The Anglo-Saxon King Edward The Confessor And Perhaps Even The Arthurian Hero Tristan

 This famous weapon once belonged to Edward the Confessor (1003-1066), one of the last Anglo-Saxon kings of England before the Norman Conquest of 1066.
 He was known as 'the Confessor' because of his deep piety.

 Edward the Confessor ruled from 1042 to 1066, and his reign was characterized by the crumbling disorganization of royal power in England.
-Shortly after Edward the Confessor's death, the Normans began to expand into England, led by William the Conqueror, a ruthless and powerful ruler that changed Britain forever.
+Shortly after Edward the Confessor's death, the Normans began to expand into England, led by William the Conqueror, a ruthless and powerful ruler who changed Britain forever.

 Church of England parish church of St Nicholas, Ickford, Buckinghamshire: stained glass window depicting Saint Edward the Confessor.
 Ickford, Buckinghamshire.
 Credit: Vitrearum - CC BY-SA 2.0